 The Amazing Phuket Vegetarian Festival

-The 2020 Phuket Vegetarian Festival was on from 16 - 26 October 2020 - (See Schedule Here).
+The 2020 Phuket Vegetarian Festival will be on from 5-15 October 2021 - (See Schedule Here).
 I have missed the last few years of this amazing festival.
 The event in 2017 was different.
 King Bhumibol's cremation was October 26th 2017, so the country was in a mourning period and the normal festival processions were cancelled.
 In 2018 our family holiday clashed with the dates, and 2019 I was back in the UK.
-Likely that I will miss 2020 also as I am still in the UK and the whole event might end up being cancelled due to the Covid-19 pandemic.
-In 2021 the date will be 5 - 15 October.
+I missed 2020 also as I am still in the UK and could not travel easily due to the Covid-19 pandemic.

 Links below to most, if not all, vegetarian festival blog posts on the Phuket Blog.
 And there are lots.
 Because I love this festival!